-Cabanas is a buffet available during breakfast and lunch and we think it’s a great option if you’re looking for great food in a hurry.
+Cabanas is a buffet available during breakfast and lunch.
+And we think it’s a great option if you’re looking for great food in a hurry.
 Classic American fare, with a lot of different selections, but being enjoyed as quickly or as leisurely as you like, Cabanas is sure to have something everyone will enjoy.
 Cabanas also offers table service dinner, should you decide to ditch your formal dining rotation for the evening.
-We’ve dined at Cabanas on both the Disney Wonder and the Disney Dream and have always found really beautiful ocean views from this restaurant, so take your time and find a great seat here, as there are no assigned tables.
+We’ve dined at Cabanas on all of the Disney Cruise ships and have always found really beautiful ocean views from this restaurant, so take your time and find a great seat here, as there are no assigned tables.

 Remy and Palo on the Disney Dream

 You can also step up your dining experience by choosing to dine at either (or why not both?!)
 Palo or Remy.
 Both are adult-only, are considered to be the absolute best in cruise dining and they will both cost you extra.
 You will need reservations to eat at either of these.
 It can be difficult to get a reservation at times, but just keep trying!
 Sometimes new reservations pop up while you’re on your sailing as well.
 And you can always check with the cast on the ship when you arrive too.

 This is something I haven’t yet experienced because, well, sometimes I travel alone with my daughter, and seeing how she’s not an adult, that could be, well, awkward.
 But hey!
 To each their own, and if you want to try a fancy restaurant all by yourself on the Disney Dream, then I say do it!

 For reference though, Remy is a French-inspired menu, with a French atmosphere and theming.
 We have heard nothing but amazing things about it.
 So if your budget allows(and if you like fancy French food) there are several options to dine here.
 Read more about Remy here.